 Without running, please walk and be sure to go to a front.
 Reversion is impossible even if fearful.

-The Rapids ride was surprisingly aggressive when compared to that from Greenland.
-The boats featured articulation similar to those at Walibi World, although I didn't recognise the manufacturer label (and cannot remember it as I write this).
+The Planet AQA rapids ride was surprisingly aggressive when compared to the flaccid installation at Greenland.
+The articulated boats reminded me very much of those seen at Walibi Holland, and it subsequently turned out that there was good reason for that; both were supplied by German manufacturer Hafema.
 They picked up a lot of speed on the course, with the inevitable result of some riders ending up absolutely drenched (myself included).
-Perhaps this is why so many of the locals were choosing to wear ponchos.
-I did my bit for international relations by removing the hood of one belonging to a teenaged boy just as we went past a water splash.
+Most of the locals were choosing to wear ponchos, and I did my bit for international relations by removing the hood of one belonging to a teenaged boy just as we went past a water splash.
 His friend thought this was absolutely hilarious, although the victim was not quite as impressed!

 By this stage we had passed far beyond the point of absolute exhaustion and out the other side.
 Nevertheless, there was time for one more ride before departure; the backwards cars on Boogie Woogie Space Coaster.
 These seemed to have somewhat less leg room than those facing forwards, perhaps due to extra padding, but the ride was fun nevertheless.